What are the 7 Elements of Design and Art? The 7 elements of design are Point, Line, Shape, Space, Form, Color, and Texture.

 A texture is a tangible(that can be seen or felt) property of a surface.

 The texture is primarily identified as the ridges in a surface and the formation of a pattern.

-Patterns in a surface, is used as a decorational structure in design.
+Patterns in a surface are used as a decoration structure in design.

 The formation of texture can be associated with abstract structures such as:

 - Formal: Geometrical or mathematical pattern.
 Or, a texture that is evenly distributed.